EXCLUSIVE-Germany eyes up to 50 bln euros of additional debt for stimulus push - source

 German Finance Minister Olaf Scholz is considering borrowing up to another 50 billion euros ($56.8 billion) to finance Berlin's bumper stimulus package, a senior official with knowledge of the discussions told Reuters.

-The plan to take on more debt underline Germany's massive fiscal shift from Europe's former austerity champion to one of the biggest spenders in the euro zone's efforts to counter the economic impact of the coronavirus pandemic.
-Chancellor Angela Merkel's cabinet is planning to pass a second supplementary budget on June 17 to finance measures to support Europe's largest economy, said the official, who spoke on condition of anonymity.
+The plan to take on more debt underlines Germany's massive fiscal shift from Europe's former austerity champion to one of the biggest spenders in the euro zone's efforts to counter the economic impact of the coronavirus pandemic.
+Chancellor Angela Merkel's cabinet is planning to pass a second supplementary budget on June 17 to finance its 130-billion-euro stimulus package to support Europe's largest economy, said the official, who spoke on condition of anonymity.

 The government predicts Germany's debt-to-GDP ratio to jump to more than 75% this year from just below 60% in 2019, a leap in German borrowing not seen since a massive stimulus boost during the global financial crisis more than a decade ago. ($1 = 0.8809 euros)